 The Special Wildlife Area is off-limits to humans, but can be enjoyed from the Chapman Road bridge or the duck blind.
 Osprey, cormorants, kingfishers, egrets, herons, turtles, snakes and frogs are easily viewed.

-Guided family nature walks are conducted on most Sunday afternoons and on selected summer evenings.
-Other programs include weekly birdwalks, moonlight hikes, singles walks and star watches.
-Environmental Education programs for adults, preschool through high school, teacher/naturalist training courses and internships are offered.
+Guided family nature walks are conducted on Sunday afternoons in the spring.
+Other programs include moonlight hikes, programs of many kinds for all ages.
+Environmental Education programs for adults, preschool through high school, teacher/naturalist training courses and internships are offered throughout the year.

 Community projects involve youth organizations and other nature related organizations.
-The Sunflower Shop (open 10 a.m. – 5 p.m), Tuesday through Sunday, sells birdseed from the barn and nature related books and gifts inside at the solar building.
+The Sunflower Shop (open 10 a.m. – 5 p.m), Tuesday through Satudrdya (closed Sunday throug Aug.
+31), sells birdseed from the barn and nature related books and gifts inside at the solar building.
 The bird blinds and trails are open from dawn ’til dusk.

 The goals of Peace Valley Nature Center are to bring about a better understanding and respect for nature’s laws and balances through “hands on” earth education experiences and to provide a place where County citizens can enjoy the peace and beauty of a natural area.